northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::

 ::::{dropdown} How can I reset my password?
 Please use our website's 'Account Management' tool for password reset.
 Follow the instructions to reset your password.
 ::::

-::::{dropdown} What happens to my account when I leave UVA?
+::::{dropdown} What happens to my account when I leave NU?
 ITS controls access to the University’s computing resources, so when you or your students leave, you/they may lose access to many of these resources.
-Sponsored accounts allow people who work or volunteer at UVA, but who are not paid by UVA, to access the University’s computing resources.
-Researchers with sponsored accounts cannot request RC services but they are allowed to use the systems we manage as members of a MyGroups (requires VPN connection) group controlled by a UVA Principal Investigator (PI).
+Sponsored accounts allow people who work or volunteer at NU, but who are not paid by NU, to access the University’s computing resources.
+Researchers with sponsored accounts cannot request RC services but they are allowed to use the systems we manage as members of a MyGroups (requires VPN connection) group controlled by a NU Principal Investigator (PI).
 Details on sponsored accounts are posted on the ITS sponsored accounts page.
 :::

 ::::{dropdown} How do I get access?